Physical therapy can ease many of your MS symptoms and help you get around better.

 - Clumsiness and poor coordination

-Your therapist will also create a special fitness program for your unique strengths and goals.
-Regular exercise helps people with all types of MS and at all different levels of ability.
-You'll learn how to work around fatigue and heat sensitivity to get the full benefits of exercise.
+He will also create a special fitness program that matches your strength and goals.
+Regular exercise helps with all types of MS and all levels of ability.
+You'll learn how to work around fatigue and heat sensitivity to get the full benefits.

 Your physical therapist may show you better ways to move or do household tasks.
-Follow-up visits check on your progress as well as review and expand your home program.
+On follow-up visits, he’ll check your progress.
 You may learn:

-- Stretches to prevent or ease spastic muscles
+- Stretches to prevent or ease muscle spasms

 - Moves to keep muscles strong